-Over the course of the past five years, Christopher has established Dead Stock Sneakerblog as one of the leading sneaker-related websites in Germany.
+Over the course of the past six years, Christopher has established Dead Stock Sneakerblog as one of the leading sneaker-related websites in Germany.
 What started as a hobby has turned into a full-time occupation – even allowing Christopher to branch out with ventures like his own clothing brand.
 For our DIY issue of SNEAKERS MAG, we talked to the Krefeld native to trace back his path and also pick up some tips on how to hold your own as a sneaker blogger.

 Christopher, can you fill us in a little on your personal background?
 What did you do before starting Dead Stock Sneakerblog in 2013?